 As for brownfield projects – that is, expenditure in existing fields already in production – RE anticipates they will be influenced by the improvements that have been achieved in recent years to reservoir depletion rates using advanced technology.

-RE’s analysis suggests that there are approximate 3,000 oil and gas fields currently producing today, and close to 50 per cent of them could still be producing in 2030.
+RE’s analysis suggests that there are approximately 3,000 oil and gas fields currently producing today, and close to 50 per cent of them could still be producing in 2030.

 In addition, upcoming projects already under development or expected to be sanctioned could represent an additional 2500 oil and gas fields – each of which would require brownfield investments.